masterrmind1/RESUME-MAKER-APP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.
 # [Live Link](https://resumebuilder-2d96d.web.app/)

+# Project's aim
+  Build a attractive and organized resume with very less efforts.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.